 This article will provide step-by-step instructions for the various general settings you can adjust in Returns Manager.
 These settings include emails, auto-approvals, the widget, and more.

-Note: Each of the instructions below are within Returns Manager's General Settings, which you can access by navigating to Apps in your Shopify Admin, selecting Returns Manager, then Settings > General Settings.
+The instructions below are within Returns Manager's General Settings, which you can access by navigating to Apps in your Shopify Admin, selecting Returns Manager, then Settings > General Settings.

 Normally, when a customer submits a return request, it is placed into a "Pending" queue that you're able to view from within the app.
 From there, you can decide whether to approve or deny the request based on the information they submitted about their return request.